tavotavotavo/beyondbody/README.md

 ## Detailed Documentation

-You can find detailed but outdated documentation about beyondbody into the 'doc' folder beside 'src' folder.
+You can find detailed documentation about beyondbody into the 'doc' folder beside 'src' folder.

 ### Instructions before compiling